hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 > the guarantee that an adversary cannot simply “remove” one of the component signatures without evidence left behind.

-As defined in TLS 1.3 {{Section 4.4 of RFC8446}}, CertificateVerify (and therefore by extension DualCertificateVerify) contain signatures over the value `Transcript-Hash(Handshake Context, Certificate)`.
+As defined in {{Section 4.4 of TLS}}, `CertificateVerify` (and therefore by extension `DualCertificateVerify`) contains signatures over the value `Transcript-Hash(Handshake Context, Certificate)`.
 In the dual certificate context, `Certificate` will contain both certificate chains, which is sufficient to cause the client to abort and therefore achieves Weak Non-Separability.

 ## Signature Validation Requirements